 Automation of document management, scoring and transaction analysis in VestaBank

-Reduce time and cost of processing applications in order to improve services for small and middle-sized businesses.
+Reduce the time and cost of processing applications in order to improve services for small and middle-sized businesses.

 With the ELMA BPM Platform, the bank’s experts implemented the main document management processes of the bank, created an electronic document archive and a unified customer database.

-A month into the project, the bank automated their main process – opening a settlement account.
+A month into the project, the bank automated its main process – opening a settlement account.
 The team configured KPIs, integrated the BPM system with the core banking system, external resources, databases, a web service for verifying contractors, social media, and messengers.

 VestaBank has reduced the time and the number of steps required to open a settlement account.
 Now it takes up to 53 minutes and the customer has to make 23 actions (filling in one field in a form is counted as one action).
 The cost of the process has reduced and the customer experience has improved.

 Automation reduced the staff by six FTEs and increased the number of applications to 20 thousand per month.
 By implementing a KPI system and monthly reporting, the bank has managed to improve schedule compliance and reduced the number of errors.

 – According to the latest Markswebb rating, VestaBank is one of the top banks in Moscow and Saint Petersburg in customer experience in opening a settlement account, as well as in offering the best rates for small business.
 What makes it possible?

 – Alexander Pekin: VestaBank achieved success on its own.
 Unlike many large banks, we do not have state financing.
 We do not count on the brand but on the low cost of the product and the best possible services for entrepreneurs.
 The average time for opening a settlement account in VestaBank is 53 minutes.